Skip to main content

 About Lapa Grande

 Parque Estadual Lapa Grande is a protected area located near the city of Montes Claros in northern Minas Gerais, Brazil.
-The park is named for its principal feature—a large limestone cave complex, or lapa, embedded in a karst landscape on the northern edge of the Espinhaço Range foothills.
-The park protects an exceptional speleological system developed in Bambuí Group limestones, including galleries adorned with stalactites, stalagmites, and other speleothems, as well as underground streams and bat colonies of significant ecological importance.
-Lapa Grande serves as both a tourism destination and a conservation unit protecting groundwater recharge areas critical to the municipal water supply of Montes Claros.
+[1] The park protects an exceptional speleological system developed in Bambuí Group limestones, with more than 50 registered cavities including the Lapa Grande cavern—2.2 kilometers long and one of the largest in Minas Gerais state—alongside galleries adorned with stalactites, stalagmites, and other speleothems, as well as underground streams and bat colonies of significant ecological importance.
+Lapa Grande serves as both a tourism destination and a conservation unit protecting groundwater recharge areas critical to the municipal water supply of Montes Claros, supplying approximately 35% of the city's water consumption through karst aquifers.
 Its accessibility from a major urban center makes it one of the most visited natural protected areas in northern Minas Gerais.

 Wildlife Ecosystems

 The park supports wildlife across both surface and cave environments.
 Above ground, the surrounding dry forest and cerrado remnants shelter armadillos, pampas foxes, smaller marsupials, and a diverse assemblage of reptiles including tegus and several snake species.
 Frugivorous bats are ecologically critical as seed dispersers in the disturbed secondary vegetation around the park.
-Cave-dwelling bat species—most notably large colonies of Tadarida and Molossus free-tailed bats—roost in the cave galleries and represent the park's most spectacular wildlife phenomenon.
+Cave-dwelling bat species—large colonies of free-tailed bats (families Molossidae and Vespertilionidae)—roost in the cave galleries and represent the park's most spectacular wildlife phenomenon.
 These colonies support a food web of cave invertebrates, cave-adapted beetles, cockroaches, and mites dependent on guano deposits.
-Raptors including barn owls and bat hawks exploit the nightly bat emergence.
+Raptors including barn owls exploit the nightly bat emergence.

 Flora Ecosystems